tc39/proposal-temporal/docs/datetime.md

 This is because it's not possible to compare `Temporal.DateTime` objects with the relational operators `<`, `<=`, `>`, or `>=`.
 Use `Temporal.DateTime.compare()` for this, or `datetime.equals()` for equality.

+### datetime.**toLocalDateTime**(_timeZone_ : object | string, _options_?: object) : Temporal.LocalDateTime

+**Parameters:**

+- `timeZone` (optional string or object): The time zone in which to interpret `dateTime`, as a `Temporal.TimeZone` object, an object implementing the [time zone protocol](./timezone.md#protocol), or a string.
+- `options` (optional object): An object with properties representing options for the operation.
+  The following options are recognized:
+  - `disambiguation` (string): How to disambiguate if the date and time given by `dateTime` does not exist in the time zone, or exists more than once.
+    Allowed values are `'compatible'`, `'earlier'`, `'later'`, and `'reject'`.
+    The default is `'compatible'`.

+**Returns:** A `Temporal.LocalDateTime` object representing the calendar date and wall-clock time from `dateTime` projected into `timeZone`.

+This method is one way to convert a `Temporal.DateTime` to a `Temporal.LocalDateTime`.
+It is identical to [`(Temporal.TimeZone.from(timeZone)).getLocalDateTimeFor(dateTime, disambiguation)`](./timezone.html#getLocalDateTimeFor).

+For a list of IANA time zone names, see the current version of the [IANA time zone database](https://www.iana.org/time-zones).
+A convenient list is also available [on Wikipedia](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones), although it might not reflect the latest official status.

+In the case of ambiguity caused by DST or other time zone changes, the `disambiguation` option controls how to resolve the ambiguity:

+- `'compatible'` (the default): Acts like `'earlier'` for backward transitions and `'later'` for forward transitions.
+- `'earlier'`: The earlier of two possible times.
+- `'later'`: The later of two possible times.
+- `'reject'`: Throw a `RangeError` instead.

+When interoperating with existing code or services, `'compatible'` mode matches the behavior of legacy `Date` as well as libraries like moment.js, Luxon, and date-fns.
+This mode also matches the behavior of cross-platform standards like [RFC 5545 (iCalendar)](https://tools.ietf.org/html/rfc5545).

+During "skipped" clock time like the hour after DST starts in the Spring, this method interprets invalid times using the pre-transition time zone offset if `'compatible'` or `'later'` is used or the post-transition time zone offset if `'earlier'` is used.
+This behavior avoids exceptions when converting non-existent `Temporal.DateTime` values to `Temporal.LocalDateTime`, but it also means that values during these periods will result in a different `Temporal.DateTime` in "round-trip" conversions to `Temporal.LocalDateTime` and back again.

+For usage examples and a more complete explanation of how this disambiguation works and why it is necessary, see [Resolving ambiguity](./ambiguity.md).

+If the result is earlier or later than the range that `Temporal.LocalDateTime` can represent (approximately half a million years centered on the [Unix epoch](https://en.wikipedia.org/wiki/Unix_time)), then a `RangeError` will be thrown, no matter the value of `disambiguation`.

 ### datetime.**toInstant**(_timeZone_ : object | string, _options_?: object) : Temporal.Instant

 **Parameters:**